|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This super simple and rich side dish uses frozen hash brown potatoes in a wonderful four-ingredient recipe.
+This super simple and rich side dish uses frozen hash brown potatoes in a wonderful seven-ingredient recipe.
 Crockpot cheesy potatoes are delicious, just perfect for entertaining and for busy days during the holidays.
 It's also perfect any other time of the year when you want a comforting and delicious side dish that's easy to make.

 Spray a 4 to 5-quart slow cooker with nonstick cooking spray.